openhab/openhab-docs/developers/ide/eclipse.md

     As a result when you restart Eclipse the other day.
     It may take some time as it updates all SNAPSHOT versions of openHAB.
     :::

+1. If you have selected `openHAB Add-ons` the installer will clone the [openHAB Add-ons](https://github.com/openhab/openhab-addons/) repository.
+    To get an existing binding project into Eclipse import it as a Maven project.
+    Goto `File` -> `Import...` -> `Maven` -> `Existing Maven projects` and follow the wizard to select the directory of the binding or bindings to import.

 1. If you want to develop a new binding.
 Read about the [Skeleton Script](../#develop-a-new-binding) to generate the base for your binding, creating all required files.